rfeinman/pyBPL/README.md

 # pyBPL
-Pyro/pytorch implementation of BPL for omniglot.
+Python implementation of BPL for omniglot, using PyTorch.
 Not yet operational.

 ## Setup

-This code repository requires PyTorch and Pyro.
+This code repository requires PyTorch >= 0.4.0.
 A full list of requirements can be found in `requirements.txt`.
 To install, run the following command to clone the repository into a folder of your choice:
 ```